-Windsor: Increase in 2018 and 2020 due to heavier than normal storm events.
-Some of these storms delivered large volumes to the plants in a short period of time resulting in the increase of volume bypassed.
+Windsor: The increase of volume bypassed was a result of heavier than normal storm events that delivered large volumes of wastewater through our combined sewer system to the plants in a short period of time.

 Winnipeg: Older portions of the system are a combined sewer system resulting in variability in flow rates dependent on weather.
-2018 and 2020 had unusually low flow rates.
+2020 had unusually low flow rates.

-Figure 35.2 Megalitres of Treated Wastewater per 100,000 Population
+WWTR210 - Megalitres of Treated Wastewater per 100,000 Population